 When students come to Mandeville in Year 7 they are placed in one of five Houses that are named after famous local landmarks: Chequers, Hartwell, Rothschild, Verney and Windsor.
 The colours are green, blue, yellow, purple and red respectively.
 The Year Leaders are attached to a House so Mr Hatton leads Verney, Mr Robinson - Windsor, Mr Barker - Chequers, Mrs Hatton – Hartwell and Miss Drury fronts Rothschild.
 There is fierce competition between them, never mind among the students!

 We place high store on ‘belonging’ to a House and this plays a key role in school competitions and fund raising activities in school throughout the year.
-Every member of staff apart from The Principal belongs to a House which enhances both a sense of identity yet competitive spirit across the school community.
+Every member of staff apart from the Headteacher belongs to a House which enhances both a sense of identity yet competitive spirit across the school community.

 Chequers, or Chequers Court, is the country house retreat of the Prime Minister.
 The residence is located near Ellesborough, to the south of Aylesbury.
 It has been the private retreat of the Prime Minister since 1921.

 Hartwell House is a National Trust country house in the village of Hartwell, located on the south west side of Aylesbury.
 It was constructed in the early 17th century.
 It used to be a private residence but is now an hotel.
 Its proximity to Chequers means that it has frequently been the host of international and Government summits and meetings.